taunoha/wp-plugin-vue-boilerplate/README.md

    echo apply_shortcodes('[{plugin-shortcode}]');
 ?>
 ```
-Is is also possible to use the `Shortcode block` in your WordPress editor to add the shortcode to any page or post.
+It is also possible to use the `Shortcode block` in your WordPress editor to add the shortcode to any page or post.

 ## Before you start